4 Mathematics for Engineering

 where A is a matrix representing the linear part of the transformation, \mathbf{b} is a vector representing the translation, and \mathbf{x} is the input vector.

-Transformation Used in the Lifting Line Theory
+Transformation in the Lifting Line Theory

 The lifting line theory is an aerodynamic method used to analyze finite wings.
-The lifting line theory makes use of the \theta transformation to relate the spanwise position along the wing to the angle \theta.
+The lifting line theory uses the \theta transformation to relate the spanwise position along the wing to the angle \theta.
 The spanwise position y along the wing is transformed into an angular coordinate \theta using

 \[ y = \frac{b}{2} \, \cos \theta = s \, \cos \theta \]